nningego/TWU_ObjectInteractions/README.md

 Let them start working on this in pairs.
 Stop after 5 minutes and discuss.
  * What are the classes.
 What methods do they have.
 Return types?
 Parameters?
  * We want the reporter to actually DO stuff not just return messages -> system out and return void
- * How do we test these classes?
+ * How do we test these classes? [just return strings for now]
- (If required, give them ConsoleStreamTest to use so that they can focus on Obj Interactions more)

 hack... hack... hack...